PactInteractive/image-downloader/README.md

 ================
 2.0:
 - Added the ability to save the files to a subfolder
+- Utilized the Google Chrome downloads API
 - Implemented a cleaner design
-- Utilized the Google Chrome downloads API
+- Clicking on an image URL textbox will now automatically select the text so users can copy it
 - Fixed a few minor display issues

 1.3: